AL-GNN: Privacy-Preserving and Replay-Free Continual Graph Learning via Analytic Learning: Technical Appendices and Supplementary Material

 To make this more concrete, we define:

 Then Eq.~\eqref{eq:e} becomes:

-This update requires only a rank update on \( \mathbf{R}_{n-1} \), making the computation extremely efficient in online or task-incremental settings.
-It is especially well-suited for analytical continual learning frameworks, where closed-form updates are preferred over costly gradient-based backpropagation.
+This update requires only a rank update on \( \mathbf{R}_{t-1} \), making the computation extremely efficient in online or session-incremental settings.
+It is especially well-suited for analytic continual learning frameworks, where closed-form updates are preferred over costly gradient-based backpropagation.

-Additionally, when \( \mathbf{X}_n^{(\text{feg})} \) has full row rank and few samples, this update is numerically more stable and memory efficient than directly inverting the large matrix in Eq.~\eqref{eq:a}.
+Additionally, when \( \mathbf{Z}_t \) has full row rank and few samples, this update is numerically more stable and memory efficient than directly inverting the large matrix in Eq.~\eqref{eq:a}.

 This makes the Woodbury-expanded form not only theoretically elegant but also practically valuable in large-scale incremental learning scenarios.